kamzolov-opt/kamzolov-opt.github.io/content/authors/admin/_index.md

     summary: |
       Supervised by Prof. Alexander Gasnikov.
 Department of Applied Mathematics and Informatics (DAMI).
 Moscow, Russia.

-  - area: Master of Science in Operations Research, Combinatorics and Optimization [https://orco.imag.fr](ORCO)
+  - area: Master of Science in Operations Research, Combinatorics and Optimization (ORCO)
     institution: University of Grenoble Alpes
     date_start: 2017-09-01
     date_end: 2018-07-16